At the end of every year, businesses in the UK must file their annual year-end accounts, also called Statutory Accounts.

 Whatever your financial year, a year-end will always include two documents:

 This document is filed with HMRC.
-By and large, a CT return details your company’s income minus the expenses.
+By and large, a Corpeoration Tax Return (CT return) details your company’s income minus the expenses.
 The remaining figure i.e. your profits are then used to decide how much corporation tax your company owes.
 Your corporation tax return is due 12 months after your first year end.

 An abbreviated set of accounts is filed with Companies House.
 It details your company’s finances which must be made public in accordance to the Companies Act 2006.
 It includes assets, debtors and creditors.
 Your first set of abbreviated accounts is due 9 months after your company year-end.